michauhl/RBPBench/README.md

 #### Custom motif database

-Apart from the built-in motif database and the option of user-supplied RBP motifs, it is also possible to define a custom motif database, which we can then use just like the built-in motif database.
+Apart from the built-in motif database and the option of user-supplied RBP motifs, it is also possible to define a custom motif database, which we can then be applied just like the built-in motif database.
-The following command line parameters deal with defining of a custom motif database:
+The following command line parameters deal with defining a custom motif database:

 ```
   --custom-db str       Provide custom motif database folder.
 Alternatively, provide single files via --custom-db-meme-xml, --custom-